rochdikhalid/kopra/README.md

 The project backend was generated with [Django](https://github.com/django/django) version 3.2.9

-a- Make sure you have the latest version of Python installed (prefered). b- Clone the repository.<br>
+a- Make sure you have the latest version of Python installed (prefered).<br>
+b- Clone the repository.<br>
 c- Open the repository using the command line by copying its path.